abcarroll/loco/README.md

 ### `GreedyMultiParser`

 This encapsulates the "Kleene star closure" parser combinator to match single internal parser multiple (finitely or infinitely many) times.
-With a finite upper bound, this is more or less equivalent to `Ferno\Loco\ConcParser`, above.
+With a finite upper bound, this is more or less equivalent to `Ferno\Loco\Sequence`, above.
 With an infinite upper bound, this gets more interesting. `Ferno\Loco\GreedyMultiParser`, as the name hints, will match as many times as it can before returning.
 There is no option for returning multiple matches simultaneously; only the largest match is returned.
 And there is no option for backtracking and trying to consume more or fewer instances.